Energy policy of Pakistan: Conservation and consumption

 Due to rising demand and a failing power infrastructure severe electricity shortages have occurred in Pakistan.
 This has led to widespread rolling blackouts that have paralysed industry and led to protests and rioting.
 Power outages can last 6–8 hours a day in the cities and many more in the rural areas.
-According to Mahnaz Parach of Network for Consumer Protection "Children can't do their homework.
+According to Mahnaz Parach of Network for Consumer Protection, "Children can't do their homework.
 Housework doesn't get done, as washing machines and other appliances cannot work.
 When you go home from work, you have no idea whether there will be electricity at home.
 Your whole life is disturbed."

 Experts have warned of an impending energy crisis since 2006.
 Speaking at a Seminar 'Fueling the Future: Meeting Pakistan's Energy Needs in the 21st Century' held in Washington, D.C. in June 2006 then energy adviser to the prime minister of Pakistan Mukhtar Ahmed stated that the country was taking steps to address the energy shortage.
-Pakistan Electric Power Company estimates that there is a shortage of 6 gigawatts or about 60% of its total generation.
+The Pakistan Electric Power Company estimates that there is a shortage of 6 gigawatts, or about 60% of its total generation.
 One of the main reasons of the shortage is thought to be the failure of past governments to anticipate growth in need and the delay in implementation of projects to increase power production.
 In addition there is widespread power theft and lack of investment in the existing power grid.

 The United States has made improving Pakistan's power infrastructure one of its top priorities.
-US special envoy Richard Holbrooke, while describing the power situation in Pakistan as "unacceptable," has stated that the US would go to its "absolute limits" to help Pakistan overcome the crisis.
+US special envoy Richard Holbrooke, while describing the power situation in Pakistan as "unacceptable," stated that the US would go to its "absolute limits" to help Pakistan overcome the crisis.

+In response to rising global oil prices, the Government of Pakistan has introduced measure to reduce fuel consumption.
+These include temporarily closing schools, moving certain government online, and implementing fuel-conservation policies across departments.
+Officials stated that the steps aim to lower energy demand, reduce import cost, and manage inflation amid economic pressures.

 Power sources and electrical energy

 Measures are aimed at cutting consumption by 500 megawatts.
 The official weekend has been extended from one to two days.
 Neon signs and decorative lights have been banned.
 Power has been cut to government offices by 50% and air conditioners will only be allowed to be switched on after 11 am.
 Street markets have been asked to close early.
 Commercial centres except drug stores will be closed at 8 pm and wedding celebrations will be limited to three hours.
 The government will pay off its $1.38 billion debt to power producers allowing them to pay fuel suppliers.
 Power supply to Pakistan's commercial capital Karachi will be decreased by 300 megawatts to allow fairer distribution of power to the remaining parts of the country.
 Tube wells will not be allowed to operate from 7 pm to 11 pm.
-The measures will be reviewed on 30 July 2010.
+The measures were to be reviewed on 30 July 2010.